Priyanshut972/NeuroNexus/README.md

 # NeuroNexus
-This Repository is for my NeuroNexus Internship Task
+This Repository is for my NeuroNexus Innovations Internship Task